 Riding through to Dalhart, the huge plains to either side were fascinating in their own way, and it was interesting seeing how the hay was stacked high and in long lines in the field.
 I wondered if they were also used as wind breaks for the cattle... who knows.

 Entering Dalhart, I had my first close call on the bike.
 On the main street, a small white minivan pulled out ahead of me and was cruising along at my speed for a bit.
 For some reason the driver suddenly stopped dead in the middle of the road - of course it was at the exact instant I glanced to one side.
 I've now bonded with the Beemer's ABS brakes :D I got the bike stopped just in time but man was I PO'd.
 Oh well.
 I stopped in Dalhart, threw on the jacket liner and got gas.
 Boy Scout troops, van trains and cars with gear on top were strewn through the little town as they trekked to the mountains.
 I started feeling the rush of excitement and blew on to Texline then hit the New Mexico border.
-Yeah baby yeah! - that first glimpse of mountains protruding up from the plains is a rush.
+Yeah baby yeah! - that first glimpse of volcanic mountains protruding up from the plains is a rush.